citrix/citrix-daas-rest-go/citrixorchestration/docs/SimplifiedAccessPolicyRequestModel.md

 HasExcludedUsers returns a boolean if a field has been set.

+### SetExcludedUsersNil

+`func (o *SimplifiedAccessPolicyRequestModel) SetExcludedUsersNil(b bool)`

+ SetExcludedUsersNil sets the value for ExcludedUsers to be an explicit nil

+### UnsetExcludedUsers
+`func (o *SimplifiedAccessPolicyRequestModel) UnsetExcludedUsers()`

+UnsetExcludedUsers ensures that no value is present for ExcludedUsers, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)